Fit as a Mama Bear

 For more information on your pelvic floor and your pelvic floor muscles, check out these tips from a pelvic floor physical therapist.

-How To Heal Diastasis Recti Years Later?
+How Do You Heal Diastasis Recti Years Later?

 Regardless of how long it’s been since you’ve given birth, you can work on improving the engagement of your abdominal muscles and healing connective tissue.